blinkk/fileset/README.md

 2. Generate your files.

 Use a static site generator or just manually create a directory containing files to upload.
-In the below example, the files in the directory `./build` are uploaded.
+In step (3) below, the files in the directory `./build` are uploaded.

 3. Upload your files.